Presbytery Assembly

 First Presbyterian Church of Fort Lauderdale

-Our May Presbytery Assembly will be held in-person only at the First Presbyterian Church of Fort Lauderdale.
+Our November 8th Presbytery Assembly will be HYBRID, via Zoom and in-person at the First Presbyterian Church of Fort Lauderdale.
 It will be no more than two hours in length.
 All PTF Minister members, Ruling Elder Commissioners, and guests are welcome to register and attend.
 CLERKS – Please note this year’s Parity Report for this year’s Commissioner allotment.
+Registration deadline is on Wednesday, November 5th.

 For more info, contact sandra@vibrantpresbytery.org or 954-785-2220.